seejwy/skapi-doc/user-account/README.md

 ```

-:::warning NOTE
+:::danger WARNING
-When using the `fetchMore` parameter, you must check if the response's `endOfList` is `true` before making the next call. `getUsers()` will continue making API calls and return an empty array even if there are no more results.
+When using the `fetchMore` parameter, you must check if the response's `endOfList` is `true` before making the next call. `getUsers()` will continue making API calls even if there are no more results resulting in significantly higher costs.
 :::